Plasma membrane: Definition, Structure, Functions, Composition

 The plasma membrane is selectively permeable.
 It facilitates the entrance of needed nutrients into the cells and permits the exit of nitrogenous wastes.

 The exit of substances from the cell.
-Thus the cell membrane regulates the passage of materials into And out of the cell. the transport of materials into and out of the cell occurs through.
+Thus, the cell membrane regulates the passage of materials into And out of the cell.
+The transport of materials into and out of the cell occurs through.

 (i) Passive transport